 Excellence, Innovation, Scholarship.

-The OI Reader gives the Omohundro Institute a platform for publishing not only a digital edition of the William and Mary Quarterly but also additional digital projects that expand our understanding of early American history intellectually, conceptually and rhetorically.
-We are excited to share this innovative content with you.
+Since 2014, the OI Reader has given the Omohundro Institute a platform for publishing not only a digital edition of the William and Mary Quarterly but also additional digital projects that expand our understanding of early American history intellectually, conceptually and rhetorically.
+We are grateful to Adobe Systems, Inc., for their support of that app.

 New forms of presentation often inspire new ways of thinking.
 At the WMQ we are interested in both these innovations.